kateBea/Resizeable-Array/README.md

 extra space during runtime.

-This encapsulation is implemented using a pointer that owns a block of data with two integral values that keep track of how big is the chuc¡nk of memory held by the pointer and how many valid elements there are.
+This encapsulation is implemented using a pointer that owns a block of data with two integral values that keep track of how big is the chucnk of memory held by the pointer and how many valid elements there are.

 An exmaple of a resizeable array is the **vector** class from the standard library in C++ (**std::vector<T>**) which this implementation is partially inspered on.
-This implementation is aimed to support any type that is both copy assigneable and copy constructible.
+This implementation is aimed to support any type that is both copy assignable and copy constructible.

 Below an example of usage in file [demo](src/demo.cc):